Agroecology in Niger

 Take action to end hunger

-How can we remain hopeful when our main means of survival requires constant adaptation and the knowledge to do so?
+How can we maintain hope when climate change threatens people’s survival?
 This is the challenge facing the inhabitants of the Fabidji commune in Niger, whose crops are being affected by the disastrous effects of climate change.
 A project aims to strengthen their resilience through agroecology.

 Facts